pnwairfire/eflookup/README.md

     pip install -r requirements.txt

+Run the following for installing development dependencies (like running tests):

+    pip install -r dev-requirements.txt

 ### Setup Environment

 To import fccs2ef in development, you'll have to add the repo root directory